 1. Preheat oven to 325 degrees.

-2. In a bowl, combine the white rice flour, tapioca flour, baking soda, baking powder, and salt.
+2. In a bowl, combine the flour, baking soda, baking powder, and salt.
 Add the prunes and walnuts.
 Mix well and set aside.

-3. In a stand mixer or using beaters, cream the butter substitute until fluffy.
-Add the coconut butter and sugar substitute a little at a time.
+3. In a stand mixer or using beaters, cream the butter until fluffy.
+Add the butter and sugars a little at a time.

-4. Separately combine the eggs and egg substitute and whisk until smooth.
+4. Separately whisk the eggs until smooth.
 Add to the creamed butter mixture.

 5. Combine the creamed butter-egg mixture with the dry flour mixture.